AsifIqbalEmon11/Word_counter_java/README.md

 # Word_counter_java
-Download the code and text file
+1.Download the code and text file

-Run on any Java IDE
+2.Run on any Java IDE

-details instructions are given in the comment of the code file
+3.details instructions are given in the comment of the code file